-Let's now move to the second type of unlawful API usage, namely using in the malefactor's applications keys stolen from conscientious partners.
-As the requests are generated by real users, captcha won't help, though other techniques will.
+Now let's address the second type of unlawful API usage, namely the use keys stolen from conscientious partners in the malefactor's applications.
+Since the requests are generated by real users, captchas won't help, but other techniques will.

-- 1. Maintaining metrics collection by IP addresses and subnets might be of use in this case as well.
-If the malefactor's app isn't a public one but rather targeted to some closed audience, this fact will be visible in the dashboards (and if you're lucky enough, you might also find suspicious Referers, public access to which is restricted). - 2.
-Allowing partners to restrict the functionality available under specific API keys: - Setting the allowed IP address range for server-to-server APIs, allowed Referers and application ids for client APIs - White-listing only allowed API functions for a specific key

-Other restrictions that make sense in your case (in our coffee API example, it's convenient to allow partners to prohibit API calls outside of countries and cities they work in).
+- I. Maintaining metrics collection by IP addresses and subnets might be useful in this case as well.
+If the malefactor's app isn't public but rather targeted to a closed audience, this fact will be visible on the dashboards (and if you're lucky enough, you might also find suspicious Referers, public access to which is restricted). - 2.
+Allowing partners to restrict the functionality available under specific API keys: - Setting the allowed IP address range for server-to-server APIs, allowed Referers and application ids for client APIs - White-listing only allowed API functions for a specific key - Other restrictions that make sense in your case (in our coffee API example, it's convenient to allow partners to prohibit API calls outside of the countries and cities they work in).